lib-static/lib-static.github.io/_concepts/plaintext.md

 author: evanwill
 ---

+***tl;dr***

+- Plain text files are a simple, sustainable format to store your project data
+- Plain text based workflows and outputs enable version control, data transformation, access, and preservation

 # Plain Text

 You might see the term plaintext, plain-text, or plain text sprinkled about in static web ecosystems.